mcsheaj/TKOWebParts/README.md

 # tkoWebPart
 Image slider web part for SharePoint on premises or online using Typescript and KnockoutJs.

-Code for "Customizing SharePoint with Knockout and TypeScript" at #SPSHOU, #SPSChigagoBurbs
+Code for "Customizing SharePoint with Knockout and TypeScript" at #SPSHOU, #SPSChigagoBurbs, #SPSDC, #SPSAtlanta

 Steps to setup: